 What can you do to stop this menace?

 DON'T IGNORE IT.
-A small Japanese knotweed plant quickly becomes a major infestation.
+A small Japanese knotweed plant can quickly become a major infestation.

-Notify Offaly County Council of any locations – If you think you have Japanese knotweed, or you’re not sure and need help with identification, call the heritage officer at 057 9346839 or email firstname.lastname@example.org
+Notify Offaly County Council of any locations – If you think you have seen Japanese knotweed, or you’re not sure and need help with identification, call the heritage officer at 057 9346839 or email firstname.lastname@example.org preferably with an image.

 Check sites are free from Japanese Knotweed before soil is moved.
-Because it is such a problem to control, it is particularly important not to let new sites establish and contaminated soil should not be moved.
+Because it is such a problem to control, it is particularly important not to let new sites establish and contaminated soil should not be moved without following correct licensing arrangements.

 Download the Biodiversity Data Centre Japanese Knotweed Frequently Asked Question Sheet 2016